 DEAR READERS: If you live in a state that observes daylight saving time, don't forget to turn your clocks forward one hour before going to bed tonight.
 Daylight saving time begins at 2 a.m. tomorrow.
 You know what that means -- it'll be lighter later and, as a comfort to those of you who are suffering through an extraordinarily harsh winter, spring is on the way!

 Dear Abby is written by Abigail Van Buren, also known as Jeanne Phillips, and was founded by her mother, Pauline Phillips.
 Write Dear Abby at www.DearAbby.com or P.O.
 Box 69440, Los Angeles, CA 90069.

-To order "How to Write Letters for All Occasions," send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby, Cookbooklet Set, P.O.
+Abby shares more than 100 of her favorite recipes in two booklets: "Abby's Favorite Recipes" and "More Favorite Recipes by Dear Abby."
+Send your name and mailing address, plus check or money order for $14 (U.S. funds) to: Dear Abby, Cookbooklet Set, P.O.
 Box 447, Mount Morris, IL 61054-0447.
-Shipping and handling are included in the price.
+(Shipping and handling are included in the price.)

-COPYRIGHT 2013 UNIVERSAL UCLICK
+COPYRIGHT 2014 UNIVERSAL UCLICK

 |Published on March 8, 2014||© Universal Uclick|

 © 2014 Universal Uclick